Is acupuncture or Chinese herbs better?

 Acupuncture is Best for Pain

 Acupuncture is particularly good at treating pain.
 It works at a neurological level to improve blood flow to the site of pain to return your body’s natural healing processes so it fixes the problem.
-Acupuncture is a gentle safe therapy that works particularly when on any chronic pain including joint pain.
+Acupuncture is a gentle therapy that works particularly well on any chronic pain including joint pain.
 The pain can be from injury, neuropathy or arthritis.

 Acupuncture also does a good job with non-pain health issues including digestion issues, skin problems, lung and breathing issues, bowel problems and emotional and mental health issues.